jootse84/jootse84.github.io/_posts/2017-03-08-perceptrons.md

 We can compare the way it works just as a *simple* biological neuron: the dentrites recieves signals and the cell body process them.
 After that processing, the axon's neuron will send signals out to other neurons.

-Now you will think, how does the classifier makes this processing?
+Now you will think, how does the classifier makes the processing?

 Given an input element, each feature/column is multiplied by a *weight* value that is assigned to this particular feature.
 For instance, if the perceptron has a total of five inputs, then five weights will be adjusted for each of these inputs (or features).